commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 ##### 4. `beforeCreateCallback`
-During the sync process if a product draft should be created, this callback can be used to intercept the **_create_** request just before it sent to CTP.
+During the sync process if a product draft should be created, this callback can be used to intercept the **_create_** request just before it is sent to Commercetools platform.
 It contains following information :

- * product draft that should be created.
+ * product draft that should be created

 ##### Example
 ````java